JonathanBuchner/JonathanBuchner/README.md

 # Greetings!
 ### On GitHub I am:
-- Developing curriculum in *Microsoft Leap's Internal Program* GitHub organization
+- Developing curriculum for *Microsoft Leap's Internal Program*
 - Engaging in projects I may later work on with my students
-- Revisiting algorithms and data structures
+- Practicing algorithms and data structures

 ### I enjoy:
 - Writing code and solving problems.